Why Itanium’s imminent demise further increases the risks associated with OpenVMS applications

 Of course, platform end-of-life isn’t the only risk associated with OpenVMS applications.
 Security and compliance requirements are also an issue.
 As organisations seek to install company-wide security standards and IT governance controls, OpenVMS applications frequently fall into their own security and governance silo.
 They lack the ability to integrate into a broader, modern security and control framework.
 Increasingly, OpenVMS applications and data are islands in an organisation’s IT landscape.
 Building integration points and maintaining them can become expensive and prevent businesses from achieving a standard architecture for application interoperability.

-The good news is that all of these factors and accompanying risks can be addressed with a well-designed migration and modernisation strategy.
+The good news is that all of these factors and accompanying risks can be addressed with well-designed Application Modernisation.
 The decades of indispensable business process refinement and tailored value that OpenVMS applications bring to an organisation can be taken forward so they will continue to provide return on investment.
 New business requirements that need to be implemented using modern technologies are possible once the OpenVMS applications are running in an open systems environment such as Linux or Windows.
 With the right approach, modernised legacy systems, with specialised functionality and data that often differentiates an organisation’s operations, can become the bedrock for a business to thrive in the digital era.

 To learn more about this announcement and what it really means if you're running applications on OpenVMS, join our webinar on 16 May.
 We will be discussing what the implications of this announcement are and how Advanced can help you to take measures to mitigate the risk.
 Register now.